Data synthesis and adversarial networks: A review and meta-analysis in cancer imaging: Cancer Imaging Challenges Addressed by Data Synthesis and Adversarial Networks

-Kazemifar~\cite{kazemifar2020dosimetricMRItoCT} (in Table \ref{table:scarcity-table}) proposed a cGAN with U-Net generator for paired MRI to CT translation.
+\citet{kazemifar2020dosimetricMRItoCT} (in Table \ref{table:scarcity-table}) proposed a cGAN with U-Net generator for paired MRI to CT translation.
 Using conventional dose calculation algorithms, the authors compared the dose computed for real CT and generated CT, where the latter showed high dosimetric accuracy.
 The study, hence, demonstrates the feasibility of synthetic CT for intensity-modulated proton therapy planning for brain tumour cases, where only MRI scans are available.

-Maspero et al~\cite{maspero2018dose} proposed a GAN-assisted approach to quicken the process of MR-based radiation dose planning, by using a pix2pix for generating synthetic CTs (sCTs) required for this task.
+\citet{maspero2018dose} proposed a GAN-assisted approach to quicken the process of MR-based radiation dose planning, by using a pix2pix for generating synthetic CTs (sCTs) required for this task.
 They show that a conditional GAN trained on prostate cancer patient data can successfully generate sCTs of the entire pelvis.

-A similar task has also been addressed by Peng et al~\cite{peng2020magnetic}.
-Their work compares two GAN approaches: one is based on pix2pix and the other on a CycleGAN~\cite{zhu2017unpaired}.
+A similar task has also been addressed by \citet{peng2020magnetic}.
+Their work compares two GAN approaches: one is based on pix2pix and the other on a CycleGAN~\citep{zhu2017unpaired}.
 The main difference between these two approaches was that pix2pix was trained using registered MR-CT pairs of images, whereas CycleGAN was trained on unregistered pairs.
 Ultimately, the authors report pix2pix to achieve results (i.e. mean absolute error) superior to CycleGAN, and highlight difficulties in generating high-density bony tissues using CycleGAN.

-The recently introduced attention-aware DoseGAN~\cite{kearney2020doseganDOSE} overcomes the challenges of volumetric dose prediction in the presence of diverse patient anatomy.
+The recently introduced attention-aware DoseGAN~\citep{kearney2020doseganDOSE} overcomes the challenges of volumetric dose prediction in the presence of diverse patient anatomy.
 As illustrated in Figure \ref{fig:Figure7}, DoseGAN is based on a variation of the pix2pix architecture with a 3D encoder-decoder generator (L1 loss) and a patch-based patchGAN discriminator (adversarial loss).
 The generator was trained on concatenated CT, planning target volume (PTV) and organs at risk (OARs) data of prostate cancer patients, and the discriminator's objective was to distinguish the real dose volumes from the generated ones.
 Both qualitatively and quantitatively, DoseGAN was able to synthesise more realistic volumetric doses compared to current alternative state-of-the-art methods.